On Photography: Sophie Rivera, 1938-2021 | Photofocus

 Learning photography

-Sophie Rivera first studied photography at the New School for Social Research in Manhatten.
+Sophie Rivera first studied photography at the New School for Social Research in Manhattan.
 She received scholarships to the Apeiron Workshops where she studied under Paul Caponigro and Lisette Model.
 This began her decades-long career photographing New York’s Latinx, mainly Puerto Rican working class.

 She met psychiatrist Dr. Martin Horwitz in Orchard Beach in the Bronx in 1961.
 They moved into their apartment in Morningside Heights some years later.
 They married in 1990.
 She set up her darkroom and studio there.
 The stoop of the building was the meeting place for the subjects of her Nuyorican series.
 In 1984 she joined a rally at the Museum of Modern Art to protest the lack of representation of female artists.
 At one point she had her own gallery in an apartment in Washington Heights.